xXTurnerLP/RustPluginDev/DOCS/Networking/ReversingRakNet.md

 **Parameters:** `void* net, char* ip, int port, int maxConnections` <br>
 **Returns:** `int` <br>
 <br>
+**Description:** Initializes structures and copies ip, port and maxConnections to internal structures<br>
-**Description:** NOTE: If IP is empty string it is considered to be 0.0.0.0
+NOTE: If IP is empty string it is considered to be 0.0.0.0